Eauix/Super-Tux-Additions/Addons/README.md

 Also, the graphics used in the worldmap tileset are borrowed from Industrial Island 2.

 ## Note:
 This add-on contains outdated Industrial Island 2 assets, which could cause conflicts with the current version's files.
-I recommend didabling or uninstalling Eauix's Test Collection if you want to play Industrial Island 2 without glitches.
+I recommend disabling or uninstalling Eauix's Test Collection if you want to play Industrial Island 2 without glitches.